MicrosoftDocs/VBA-Docs/api/Project.Application.CommandBars.md

 ## Remarks

-For more information, see see the  **CommandBars** collection object in the Microsoft Office Visual Basic Reference.
+For more information, see the  **CommandBars** collection object in the Microsoft Office Visual Basic Reference.

 ## Example